Here are some of the best digital products you can create and sell online.

-So I, back to me, ’cause this is my live stream and it’s all about me.
+Back to me, ’cause this is my live stream and it’s all about me.
 When I was creating my course, you know, live streaming, it was, you know, it’s been something where there’s lots of courses out there, of course there are.

 And when I was creating it, the key for me is, okay, how do I make it different outside of it just being me delivering the course.
-So when I looked at all of the courses on the market, you know, I still address the key things that people have told me that they want with live streaming.
+When I looked at all of the courses on the market, you know, I still address the key things that people have told me that they want with live streaming.

 They want a way, a system to figure out the equipment, to figure out the software, to figure out how to look good.
-So I had all of that, which everyone else has, but how do I make, how would I make it different?
+I had all of that, which everyone else has, but how do I make, how would I make it different?
 I made it different in a lot of ways.